moraruvm/petbook/petbook/Readme.md

 - Step2: deploy simple docker app to k8s cluster (petstore)

 # TODO
+- use create-react-app for client instead of vanilla JS (rename dockerhub image to petbook)
-- Step3: Multi-Container apps in Kubernetes
+- Multi-Container apps in Kubernetes
     - create & dockerize an API app that uses a DB storage
-- Step4: integrate AWS deployment with Github Actions
+- integrate AWS deployment with Github Actions
-- Step5: Handling traffic (Ingress Controllers)
+- Handling traffic (Ingress Controllers)
-- Step7: Production-grade deployment
+- Production-grade deployment
-- Step6: HTTPS
+- HTTPS
-- Step6: Skaffold
+- Skaffold

 # Petbook
 - create an app where people can post photos of their pets